TB Screening (Skin)

 What might affect my test results?

-If you have been vaccinated against tuberculosis with BCG (Bacilli Calmette-Guerin),
+If you have been vaccinated against tuberculosis with Bacilli Calmette-Guerin (BCG),

-you can have a positive reaction to the skin test even if you don't have, or never
+you can have a positive reaction to the skin test even if you never had a TB infection.

 You might have a false negative test if you are: